 There are labeling requirements with INMETRO that may apply depending on the type of equipment.

-Latin America Regulatory Compliance Group will help you navigate thru the regulations to determine what approvals are required on your products.
+Latin America Regulatory Compliance Group will help you navigate through the regulations to determine what approvals are required on your products.